digitranslab/jumpstart/docs/versioned_docs/version-2.36.0/how-to/loading-image-pdf-from-db.md

 <br/>
 <br/>

-Using the above logic, you can upload and view files in ToolJet using the base64 data.
+Using the above logic, you can upload and view files in JumpStart using the base64 data.

 </div>